Students who are not in the TRiO Student Support Services (SSS) program should contact

 If a student wants to appeal a decision regarding eligibility for services or determination of accommodations, the following procedure has been established:

-- Request an appointment to meet with your disability services counselor.
+- Request an appointment to meet with your disability services officer.
 If the concern cannot be resolved at this level, initiate Step 2.